 If you have a large area of bee balm plants, you can opt to simply prune the entire patch at once with a pair of hand clippers or shears.
 Once it reaches the 12″ height, you can just evenly trim it to about half its height, which encourages lateral growth as well as more leaf mass.
 Doing this should discourage your plants from going lanky or weedy in appearance.

 There are very few problems in growing bee balm.
 Realistically, it is an incredibly forgiving plant, and it will tolerate a wide variety of situations, soil conditions, sunlight conditions, and weather.
-However, it is susceptible to a few pests and diseases.
+However, bee balm is susceptible to a few pests and diseases.

-Thrips do similar damage to what spider mites inflict, except they do not build webbing on the plant surfaces.
+Thrips do similar damage to what spider mites inflict, except they do not build webbing on the bee balm plant surfaces.
 Neem oil and spinosad can reduce the population significantly.

 Bee balms are susceptible to powdery mildew.
-While it’s not always fatal to the plant, it blocks the plant’s ability to take in the sun’s rays and do photosynthesis, so it is best to treat it whenever possible.
-Allow for good air circulation around your plants, especially if you live in a more humid environment.
+While powdery mildew is not always fatal to the plant, it blocks the plant’s ability to take in the sun’s rays and do photosynthesis, so it is best to treat it whenever possible.
+Allow for good air circulation around your bee balm plants to prevent powdery mildew, especially if you live in a more humid environment.
 If necessary, regular applications of neem oil can wipe out powdery mildew.

-During the colder months of the year, bee balm can be susceptible to root rot if the soil where it’s planted is not well draining.
-To avoid this, ensure the soil is very well draining beneath your plant.
+Aside from powdery mildew, during the colder months of the year, bee balm can be susceptible to root rot if the soil where it’s planted is not well draining.
+To avoid this, ensure the soil is very well draining beneath your plant, which will also promote good air circulation.
 Root rot is not something which can be treated, so be sure to avoid it!

 Q: Is bee balm edible?

-A: The vast majority of species can be eaten, yes.
-Portions of the plant above-ground are edible, and the leaves are often used as a flavoring in cooking, although it may be bitter if used in too large of a quantity.
-It is often used to season poultry or game fowl.
-The flower petals make a beautiful edible addition to salads.
+A: Yes.
+Above-ground portions of the plant are edible, and the leaves are used in cooking, although it may be bitter if used in a large quantity.
+It is used to season poultry or game fowl.
+The flower petals make a beautiful addition to salads.

 Q: Can it be used medicinally?

-A: Many Native American tribes and early settlers to the United States used bee balm medicinally.
-The Monarda species contains naturally-forming thymol, which is an antiseptic that’s often used in commercial mouthwashes.
-This made it quite useful as a poultice on injuries as well as for dental care purposes.
-It has also been used to help remedy stomach ailments and flatulence, among other things.
+A: Many Native American tribes and early settlers to the United States used bee balm medicinally for digestive ailments and to treat bee stings.
+The Monarda species contains naturally-forming thymol, which is an antiseptic used in commercial mouthwashes.
 In addition, the subspecies Monarda citriodora has naturally forming citronellol, allowing it to be used as an insect repellent by rubbing the bruised leaves onto one’s skin.

 Q: Is it an invasive plant species?

 A: If you don’t contain it… yes!
 Bee balm is a member of the mint family, and has all the same runner-like properties that mint has.
-So if you don’t keep it reduced in size, it will gradually spread to take over the space that you have available.
-Divide off the plant regularly to keep it manageable, keep the runners trimmed, and it won’t take over your entire garden.
+Divide off the plant regularly to keep it manageable, keep the runners trimmed, and it won’t take over your garden.

 Q: What companion plants grow well with bee balm?

-A: If you’d like to lure hummingbirds or a beneficial bug to your yard, planting Western columbine or silver sage with your Monarda will help!
+A: If you’d like to lure hummingbirds or a beneficial bug to your yard, planting bee balm alongside Western columbine or silver sage will help!
 When mixed with Joe Pye weed, bee balm can be a surefire lure for butterflies, too.